-Formal Notice of Concern - a Senior College and University Commission action that serves notice to the institution that, while it currently meets WASC Standards, it is in danger of being found out of compliance with one or more Standards if current trends continue.
+Formal Notice of Concern - a WSCUC action that serves notice to the institution that, while it currently meets WSCUC Standards, it is in danger of being found out of compliance with one or more Standards if certain trends continue.
 It may also be issued if an institution is removed from sanction and the Commission wishes to emphasize the need for continuing progress.
-Formal Notice of Concern requires a special visit within four years to assess progress.
+Formal Notice of Concern requires a Special Visit within four years to assess progress.
 If the Commission's concerns are not addressed by that time, a sanction is imposed.